 But now I want to flip that around.
 I want each of us to look at our social, professional, and faith circles, and do a quick evaluation of roughly how many people we have the ability to affect in some meaningful way.
 It may be hard to guesstimate, but give it a try.
 I'll go first to give you an example.

-- There are somewhere between 200 and 400 people (I think) who attend my church, Paradise Community Church.
+- There are somewhere between 200 and 400 people (I think) who attend my church. (edit: my former church)

-- I have 484 followers on my personal Twitter account
+- I have 484 followers on my personal Twitter account. (edit: I deleted my personal Twitter account)

 Understanding that there is almost certainly a large amount of overlap between social media venues, and that we rarely make it toward that top guess on church attendance, I think it's safe to say I have the potential to influence, in one way or another, at least 2,000 people any given week.